SergeTheEngi/pdfproc/README.md

 Currently this is in early beta.
 A ton of functionality haven't been expressed in the module yet and is scattered around in scripts.

-Development goal right now is to create a codebase big enough to confidently process most pdfs.
+~~Development goal right now is to create a codebase big enough to confidently process most pdfs.
 Upon noticing a somewhat reliable generic function I pack it into the module.
-So I'm just figuring out how to process specific datasets from the state of NY.
+So I'm just figuring out how to process specific datasets from the state of NY.~~

+I consider this hot mess of code a reliable enough proof of concept.
+Next step is to completely rewrite the code to ditch all inefficient and redundant bits, minimize the requirements, and undo some weird design choices.
+Maybe I'll upload it as an independent repository later.

 The module itself consists of submodules for processing data in different forms.
 Presently, `as_dict` is the most developed one.
 It processes data returned by pymupdf's `.get_text('dict')` function.